 - 2.2.1 In June 2010, the Council halted work on its draft Core Strategy following the Government's announcement of its intention to make changes to the planning system, including the abolition of the regional spatial strategies.
 In April 2011, the Council agreed a timetable for the preparation of the District Plan, which will provide the overall planning policy framework for Mid Sussex for the next 20 years.
+The Mid Sussex Local Housing Assessment 2013 provides the evidence for the quantity of residential development required in Mid Sussex. - 2.2.2 The Sustainability Appraisal for the District Plan has assessed a number of options for accommodating the level of housing required.
+The most sustainable strategy for the District is to locate development at Burgess Hill, which is a suitable location for development and has fewer constraints than Haywards Heath and East Grinstead.
+The District Council's preference is that the location and nature of additional development be identified through Neighbourhood Plans.
+Many of the District's Town and Parish Councils have commenced work on the preparation of their Neighbourhood Plans and are working through the statutory processes to get their plans in place.

-The Council also commenced work on a Local Housing Assessment for Mid Sussex in June 2011, which identifies the potential future housing need in the District up to 2031.
-The findings of the Local Housing Assessment will be used to inform policy choices made during within the District Plan. - 2.2.2 The District Plan will: - Put in place the overall planning framework for Mid Sussex with a coherent set of policies to protect and enhance the distinctive character of the District and its towns and villages for the next 20 years; - Encourage local communities to develop 'bottom up' neighbourhood plans; and - Set out the Council's infrastructure needs and requirements in the Plan and ensure the necessary work on the Community Infrastructure Levy is completed in line with the Council's timetable. - 2.2.3 The plan is based on the vision for the district set out in the Mid Sussex Sustainable Communities Strategy 2008-18:
+2.2.3 The District Plan will:

+- ▶ Put in place the overall planning framework for Mid Sussex with a coherent set of policies to protect and enhance the distinctive character of the District and its towns and villages for the next 20 years; - Encourage local communities to develop 'bottom up' neighbourhood plans; and - Set out the Council's infrastructure needs and requirements in the Plan and ensure the necessary work on the Community Infrastructure Levy is completed in line with the Council's timetable. - 2.2.4 The plan is based on the vision for the district set out in the Mid Sussex Sustainable Communities Strategy 2008-18: